Robin DR500: Design

-Compared to the original DR.400, the DR.500 has a larger engine cowling and a larger bubble-like canopy like that on the R3000 or X4, making the cabin 40 cm longer, 10 cm wider at the shoulders and providing 5 cm more headroom.
+Compared to the original DR400, the DR500 has a larger engine cowling and a larger bubble-like canopy like that on the R3000 or X4, making the cabin 40 cm longer, 10 cm wider at the shoulders and providing 5 cm more headroom.
 Like the Jodel D140, it has five seatbelts.
-The DR.500 has a new instrument panel, finished in grey and beige, and leather seats as standard; electric trim and electrically-operated flaps are also standard.
-The wing is slightly thicker than that on the DR.400, and it benefits from new, more streamlined wheel fairings.
-The DR.500 is powered by a fuel-injected 200 hp Lycoming driving a two-blade Hartzell variable-pitch propeller.
+The DR500 has a new instrument panel, finished in grey and beige, and leather seats as standard; electric trim and electrically operated flaps are also standard.
+The wing is slightly thicker than that on the DR400, and it benefits from new, more streamlined wheel fairings.
+The DR500 is powered by a fuel-injected 200 hp Lycoming driving a two-blade Hartzell variable-pitch propeller.
 There is a gas strut to keep the externally-accessible luggage compartment door open.
 Total fuel capacity is 275 litres: two 40l wing tanks, 105l under the floor, and an optional 90l tank under the baggage compartment.